SirBoink/Pythonix/README.md

 We employed an impartial evaluation framework where a more powerful LLM (acting as an expert judge) assesses the quality of the two models' outputs against a ground truth analysis of the student's code.

 #### **The "Pythonix" Persona**
-To get high-quality, Socratic style feedback, I developed a system prompt that instructs the models to adopt the persona of "Pythonix," a helpful and encouraging tutor inspired from the world of the comic 'Asterix'.
+To get high-quality, Socratic style feedback, I developed a system prompt that instructs the models to adopt the persona of "Pythonix," a helpful and encouraging tutor inspired from my favorite comic book 'Asterix'.

 > The system prompt guides the LLM to first analyze the student's code for errors and then generate questions that encourage deeper thinking and lead the student to their own discovery.
 Without this contextual guidance, I observed that the LLMs consistently failed to grasp the nature of the task and would often just provide the corrected code.